 First, we approve the design concept with the client.
 The point of this step is to try on the corporate identity on a few “naked” prototypes.
 We show our version to the client, get feedback from them and, taking it into account, we refine the screens.
 Then, we work with the rest of the prototypes in the chosen direction.

 We create interactive prototypes at the request of the client.
 With their help, the client can see how the product will look and how it will react to user actions, taking into account the planned functions.

 Above is an example of a design that we created while working on the iFarm information system.
 You can find other examples of our work on Behance.

-As a result of this stage, the design layouts are approved with the client and handed over to developers.
+As a result of this stage, the design layouts are approved by the client and handed over to developers.